Row erupts over new Frida Kahlo Barbie

 "Mrs Mara Romeo, great-niece of Frida Kahlo, is the sole owner of the rights of the image of the illustrious Mexican painter Frida Kahlo," it said.

-"The company Mattel does not have the proper authorization to use the image of Frida Kahlo," it said, threatening to take "necessary measures" against the California-based toymaker.
+"The company Mattel does not have the proper authorization to use the image of Frida Kahlo," it added, threatening to take "necessary measures" against the California-based toymaker.

 However, an American company called the Frida Kahlo Corporation insisted it was the legitimate owner of the rights.